Mckinney Cemetery

 Renville County Timeline

-This timeline provides a condensed summary of the historical journey of Renville County, North Dakota.
+This timeline provides a concise overview of the key events in the history of Renville County, North Dakota.

 - 1881 - Renville County is founded on July 17th.